hanchiang/tenx-challenge/README.md

 ## Data structure
-Model graph as a V x V adjacency matrix, because there is a high likelihood of a dense graph and therefore minimise space wastage
-Each vertex is represented by `(exchange, currency)` pair Each edge is represented by the i, j entry in the adjacency matrix
+Each vertex is represented by `(exchange, currency)` pair Model graph as adjacency matrix, because there is a high likelihood of a dense graph and therefore minimise space wastage Each edge is represented by the i, j entry in the adjacency matrix

 ## Price update